Royal Bank of Canada Increases Health Catalyst (NASDAQ:HCAT) Price Target to $66.00

-Health Catalyst (NASDAQ:HCAT) had its price objective hoisted by Royal Bank of Canada from $60.00 to $66.00 in a research note published on Tuesday, The Fly reports.
-The brokerage currently has an outperform rating on the stock.
+Health Catalyst (NASDAQ:HCAT) had its target price upped by research analysts at Royal Bank of Canada from $60.00 to $66.00 in a report issued on Tuesday, The Fly reports.
+The brokerage currently has an “outperform” rating on the stock.
+Royal Bank of Canada’s target price would suggest a potential upside of 20.77% from the company’s current price.

 About Health Catalyst